mars/incubator-predictionio/docs/manual/source/batchpredict/index.html.md

 -->

 ##Overview
-Process predictions for many queries using efficient parallelization through Spark.
+Process predictions for many queries using efficient parallelization.
 Useful for mass auditing of predictions and for generating predictions to push into other systems.

 Batch predict reads and writes multi-object JSON files similar to the [batch import](/datacollection/batchimport/) format.
 JSON objects are separated